silksil/NOTES-CHEATSHEET/clientAndServer/graphQl/introduction.md

 ### What is it?
-GraphQl provides a way to define complete description of data in schema and allows client to ask for what they need.
-It simply returns the response in JSON.
+GraphQl provides a way to define complete description of data in schema and allows client to ask for what they need and returns the response in JSON.
+It used to replace REST API or to sit in front of a REST API.

+GraphQL has 2 main functionalities:
+- *Queries:* pulling data
+- *Mutations:* updating data.

+GraphQL itself doesn't fetch, filter, sort etc. It allows you to focalize what you want, which will be send to the servers, and then the server will implement *resolvers* which answers the question: how and where will I get the data from?
+The answer on this questions, is where you will end up using a db and change data (filter, sort etc.).

 ### Advantages compared to REST API
 - Versioning: To avoid multiple versioning of your rest API.
 - Ask for what you need: Client has a provision to ask only those fields which they needs.
 There would be no handling on server side specific to the platform.
 - Get many API’s response in single request: Client has to call one query to get data from multiple rest API’s.
+- Includes type-checking when receiving data, making the code more robust.

 ### Graph: notes & Edges
 <img src="images/graphql-1.png?" width="600">